 - Enjoy your holiday with friends and like-minded people of your own choosing.

 - Follow perfectly prepared, detailed itinerary at your own pace.

 - Our self-guided walking holidays are organized and run directly by Slovakia Explorer,attractively priced and affordable.

 In Slovakia you will find nine stunning national parks, each of them is a real paradise for walkers.
-In 2016 we have focused on three of the most popular including The High Tatras (VysokeTatry), Slovak Paradise (Slovensky Raj) and Mala Fatra.
+We have focused on three of the most popular including The High Tatras (VysokeTatry), Slovak Paradise (Slovensky Raj) and Mala Fatra.
 Each of them is unbelievably rich in fauna and flora, full of rocky peaks, deep valleys, thick forests, waterfalls, beautiful caves, mountain streams and alpine meadows.
 You can read more about those parks in the section of National Parks.